 - Failure to adequately monitor a patient during or after treatment or a procedure

-Catania & Catania, P.A. will conduct a thorough investigation into your case to determine what caused your injury and how it happened.
+Catania and Catania Injury Lawyers will conduct a thorough investigation into your case to determine what caused your injury and how it happened.

 How Do I Prove Medical Negligence in Tampa, FL?

 Proving medical malpractice isn’t easy.
 It often requires overcoming a court and jury bias in favor of doctors.
 People generally trust doctors; judges and juries are no exception.

 Proving your case requires showing that: